 Restaurant Meal Kits are a New Revenue Stream

 For the most part, these restaurants don’t offer traditional takeout—which is why this new option is so attractive to them.
 “It’s adding a different revenue stream to an existing restaurant,” she says.

-Among respondents, 31 percent of women indicated they planned to add or expand delivery service or partner with an online service such as GrubHub or Seamless, versus 23 percent of male owners.
-Forty-five percent of women said they were likely than men to add clean, organic or specialty foods to their menu in the short term, while 38 percent of men said so.
+Among respondents, 31% of women indicated they planned to add or expand delivery service or partner with an online service such as GrubHub or Seamless, versus 23% of male owners.
+Forty-five percent of women said they were more likely than men to add clean, organic or specialty foods to their menu in the short term, while 38% of men said so.

 ‘Food at home is the biggest challenge to the restaurant industry.’ -Mark Wasilefsky, head of the restaurant franchise financing group at TD Bank